 This course is created to provide a solid foundation in geometry, fulfill the requirements for high school graduation, and prepare students for Algebra II, and standardized tests such as the SAT and the ACT.
 Geometry is designed as an integrated curriculum with extensions to algebra and trigonometry.
-Students will be introduced to logical structures as it applies to problem solving, reasoning and proof.
+Students will be introduced to logical structures as it applies to problem-solving, reasoning, and proof.
 Both algebraic and geometric methods of approach will be used.

-Algebra 2
+Algebra II

 This course is designed to enrich a student's mathematical skills, fulfill the requirements for high school graduation, and prepare students for study in higher mathematics such as Calculus.
-Algebra II is an integrated course for students which give focus to developing skills on the domain or the real and complex number systems as the basis of understanding various types of functions.
+Algebra II is an integrated course for students which gives focuses on developing skills in the domain of real and complex number systems as the basis of understanding various types of functions.
 Emphasis will be given to real-world problem-solving skills and enhanced use of technology.

-Calculus
+AP Calculus

-Students will extend their experience with function as they study the fundamental concepts of calculus: limiting behaviors, difference quotients and the derivative, Riemann sums and the definite integral, antiderivatives and infinite integrals, and the Fundamental Theorem of Calculus.
+Students will extend their experience with function as they study the fundamental concepts of calculus: limiting behaviors, difference quotients and the derivative, Riemann sums and the definite integral, antiderivatives and indefinite integrals, and the Fundamental Theorem of Calculus.
 Students review and extend their knowledge of trigonometry and basic analytic geometry.
-Important objective of the calculus sequence are to develop an strengthen the students' problem-solving skills and to teach them to read, write, speak, and think in the language of mathematics
+An important objective of the calculus sequence is to develop and strengthen the students' problem-solving skills and to teach them to read, write, speak, and think in the language of mathematics